fsuri/Basil_SOSP21_artifact/README.md

 ### 4) Reproducing experiment claims 1-by-1

 We have included recently re-validated experiment outputs (for most of the experiments) for easy cross-validation of the claimed througput (and latency) numbers under `/sample-output/ValidatedResults`.
-To directly compare against the numbers reported in our paper please refer to the figures there (we include rough numbers below as well).
-Some of Basil's workload and microbenchmark performances have changed slightly (documented below) since the codebase has matured since, but is nonetheless mostly consistent.
+To directly compare against the numbers reported in our paper please refer to the figures there -- we include rough numbers below as well.
+Some of Basil' reported microbenchmark performances have changed slightly (documented below) as the codebase has since matured, but all takeaways remain consistent.

-#### 1 - Workloads:
+#### **1 - Workloads**:
 We report evaluation results for 3 workloads (TPCC, Smallbank, Retwis) and 4 systems: Tapir (Crash Failure baseline), Basil (our system), TxHotstuff (BFT baseline), and TxBFTSmart (BFT baseline).
 All systems were evaluated using 3 shards each, but use different replication factors.

    1. **Tapir**: